Foil (song): Music video

 The music video for "Foil" was released on July 16, 2014, through CollegeHumor's YouTube channel.
 It was part of an eight video series, released once per day, produced for Mandatory Fun.
 "Foil" was the most successful video, attracting 11 million views in five days.

 The video begins with Yankovic singing straight into the camera as a waiter gives him a doggy bag.
 Throughout the sequence, he spoofs Lorde's "on-camera intensity"; Breanna Ehrlich of MTV News also observed that the video highlights the similarity between Yankovic and Lorde's hair styles.
 He then walks out of a restaurant and onto the set of a cooking program titled Now We're Cookin'!.
 L.V.
 Anderson of Slate described his role in the video as an "infomercial huckster."
-During the chorus, three women dressed in foil outfits appear as they ad-lib the song's lyrics.
+During the chorus, three female backup singers dressed in silvery outfits appear as they echo the song's lyrics.

 The lights then dim as Yankovic sings about conspiracy theories; the camera shows the director (played by Patton Oswalt) watching "in horror".
 Stock footage of the Eye of Providence, an atomic bomb explosion, a set of military helicopters, troops marching, and police men in riot shields is shown.
-Yankovic looks into a fisheye lens camera in static filter and twice a man with a blood face quickly appears on screen.
-The following scene proceeds to show a video of a staged moon landing and thought control rays.
-Two men in black suits (played by Tom Lennon and Robert Ben Garant) insert a sleep injection into Yankovic's neck and drag him off set.
-The video ends with Oswalt taking off his human head to reveal the face of a reptilian humanoid.
+Yankovic looks into a fisheye lens camera in static filter and twice a man with a bloody face quickly appears on screen.
+The following scene proceeds to show a video of a staged Moon landing and thought control rays.
+Two men in black suits (played by Tom Lennon and Robert Ben Garant) insert a sleep injection into Yankovic's neck and drag him off set as the song ends.
+The video ends with Oswalt taking off his human mask to reveal the face of a reptilian humanoid.